Place Names Register Extract

 The Northern Territory Gazetteer is maintained by the Place Names Section,

-Department of Infrastructure, Planning and Logistics.
+Department of Lands, Planning and Environment.

 GPO Box 1680, Darwin NT 0801.
 Ph 08 8995 5333.